 Requirements assessment

-In the new model, although we still retain the 4 projects phases that were already mentioned, we chose to split the requirements assessment phase into 3 sub-phases, of which two are completed:
+In the new project plan, although we still retain the 4 projects phases that were already mentioned, we chose to split the requirements assessment phase into 3 sub-phases, of which two are completed:

 The initial sub-phase was designed as internal to the mini project, given the expertise of the partners with the SAM framework.
 It was used for kick-starting the mini project for its first six months.

 As planned, the second requirements assessment phase started while implementation had already begun; the EGI Requirements Gathering Task Force gave valuable input during three meetings conducted in July/August 2013.

+And the third phase?

 Implementation